 'Dumb Bombs' can be released at any time.
 All bombs are released at once.
-They move forward for one move at the speed of the dropping aircraft, and drop 1 level per move.
+They move straight forward for one move at the horizontal speed of the dropping aircraft, and drop 15 levels per move.

 Their accuracy depends upon the height, type and speed of the dropping aircraft.